Commissioners' church: Background

 Towards the end of the 18th century the Church of England was facing a number of problems and challenges.
-Due to factors including the Industrial Revolution, the population of Britain had grown, and it had redistributed, tending to concentrate in urban centres, some older and expanded, others newly created.
+Due to factors including the Industrial Revolution, the population of Britain had grown, and it had redistributed, tending to concentrate in urban centres: some older and expanded, others newly created.
 Meanwhile, the organisation of the Church of England had not been modified to reflect this change, leading to a mismatch between the population and the pastoral services provided by the church.
 For example, Stockport with a population of nearly 34,000 had church seating for only 2,500, Sheffield had 6,280 seats for 55,000 people, Manchester had 11,000 for nearly 80,000, and the St Marylebone district of London had only 8,700 places for 76,624 inhabitants.
 In addition, there was a concern in society that, following the French Revolution of 1789–99, there might be a similar uprising in Britain.
 It was considered that "the influence of the Church and its religious and moral teaching was a bulwark against revolution".
 Some argued that a major function of the church was to complement the work of the state; that "the church's main function was social control".
 On top of this, the Church of England had its own internal problems, some of them even amounting to abuses, such as pluralism (vicars owning more than one benefice), absenteeism (vicars employing curates to run their parishes) and non-residence.
 There was a great disparity between the incomes of the parochial clergy.
 The educational level of the clergy and their training was often inadequate.
-Challenges to the church came from main two sources, dissent and secularism.
+Challenges to the church came from two main sources, dissent and secularism.
 Dissenters were those Christians who did not ascribe to the practices of the established church (the Church of England), and they included the older independent churches such as the Quakers, Baptists and Congregationalists, and the newer movement of Methodism.
 The rise of these movements was blamed partly on the lack of accommodation in the churches provided by the state church.